-For a tasty adventure, visit the Junee Licorice and Chocolate Factory and see how delicious sweets are made.
-The Junee Farmers Market is held on the second Sunday of the month.
+The Junee Rotary Farmers Market is held on the first Sunday of the month (excluding January).
+Pick up fresh local produce, organic beef, cheese, wine, olives and more.
 You can also browse gourmet treats and hand-crafted gifts at Bethungra Old School T-House, northeast of Junee.

 Junee is around halfway between Sydney and Melbourne.
 It’s a 4hr 30min drive from Sydney, 5hr 30min from Melbourne and 2h 30min from Canberra.
 You can also catch the train from both Sydney and Melbourne, and the journey takes around six hours.
 Fly into Wagga Wagga Airport and rent a car for the scenic drive 30min northeast to Junee.